Help Open Doors

 Founded in 2014

-Launched in the summer of 2014, the Adventure Stage Chicago(ASC) Auxiliary Board is charged with strengthening the long term viability of ASC.
+The Adventure Stage Chicago(ASC) Auxiliary Board is charged with strengthening the long term viability of ASC.
+Two areas of focus include audience development and fundraising.
 Each year the Auxiliary Board does a matching grant campaign in the spring and hosts a fundraising event in the winter.
 We are currently recruiting new members.

 Partners and Supporters